How to Tile a Floor on Wood: A Comprehensive Guide

 7. Allow to Cure:

-• Let the mortar cure according to the manufacturer’s instructions before proceeding with tiling.
+• Let the mortar cure according to the manufacturer’s instructions before proceeding to the tiling phase.

 Advanced Techniques and Tips